 - Multi-store POS inventory: Set automated inventory counts and re-ordering per store

-Having a centralized location for everything is truly Hike’s best feature.
-Inventory is tracked and managed across all locations and is updated in real time.
+Having a centralized platform for everything is truly Hike’s best feature.
+Inventory is tracked and managed across all locations and is updated in real time, viewable on one dashboard.
 Based on permission levels, staff can adjust stock details, pricing levels, and even transfer stock in between stores—straight from Hike’s dashboard.